trapcodeio/myclt-remember/README.md

 - `/` is the path to the `myclt.map.json` file in the repo.
 - `r` is the command `namespace` to be used

-Run `clt /list` to see the list of commands.